Driver License & ID Cards

-Probationary Driver Licensing – Under the Age of 18
+Temporary Permit / Probationary Driver Licensing – Under Age 18

-At age 15 years and six months, an applicant may go to any driver exam station to take the knowledge test and a vision screening to begin the temporary permit process.
-Prior to testing, applicants must provide proof of:
+At age 15 years and six months, an applicant may complete the knowledge test online at Ohio BMV - Online Services; or go to any driver exam station to take the knowledge test and vision screening, to begin the temporary permit process.
+If testing online, the vision screening will be performed at any deputy registrar license agency at the time of purchasing the temporary permit.

-Go to our Acceptable Documents page for a full list of identity documents and links to use our interactive process to assist you with what to bring to a deputy registrar agency.
+Visit the Acceptable Documents page for a full list of identity documents, including links to an interactive process to assist you with what to bring to a driver exam station, or deputy registrar agency.

 Knowledge Test and Vision Screening

 The knowledge test is available in the following languages: Arabic, Chinese, English, French, Japanese, Russian, Somali, and Spanish.
-All other languages must use an interpreter.
-All applicants must be able to understand directions and read traffic signs printed in English.
+All other languages must use an interpreter at a driver exam station.
+Customers must be able to understand directions and read traffic signs printed in English.

 Test Failure